gavinkflam/gavinkflam/README.md

 #### ☸️ Kubernetes and containers

 * Kubernetes [1], [2]
+  * Added a metric to detect duplicate validations and removed redundant validations of nine resource types.
   * Implemented named ports conversion in ingress2gateway.
   * Extended system monitoring role to allow access to kubelet metrics endpoints.
   * Improved admission control metrics with better error codes.
 * Podman [3]
   * Implemented new flags to override hosts file of pods and containers.
-  * Fixed network alias issues in Docker-compatible API.
+  * Fixed network alias incompatibilities with Docker Compose.
 * CRI-O: Added number of processes metric and HugeTLB page metrics.
 [4]
 * OCI, containerd: Fixed cgroup v2 HugeTLB metrics collection issues and implemented a new metric.
 [5], [6]
-* Envoy Gateway: Improved validation for HTTP routes, client traffic policies, and security policies.
+* Envoy Gateway: Improved validation for HTTP routes, client traffic policies and security policies.
 [7]
 * Sealed Secrets: Implemented functionality to create immutable secrets.
 [8]

 #### 📊 Monitoring